Reward Function Anatomy

 Working with Metadata

-You can pass additional configuration through the **kwargs parameter:
+You can pass additional configuration through the **kwargs parameter, often via a metadata dictionary.

 @reward_function